juliacamps/Cardiac-Digital-Twin-Purkinje/README.md

 Published in Medical Image Analysis: DOI

+These software and tools are licenced under a Creative Commons Attribution licence (CC BY).

 ## Monodomain simulations

 To numerically solve the monodomain equation we use an open-source high-performance GPU solver called <em>MonoAlg3D_C</em>, which is publicly available at the following repository: